 Examine the implications of working as a counsellor across a range of work settings including private practice.

 Your progress and development is monitored through tutor, peer and self assessment and specific assignments.
-You will complete at least 100 hours placement work and receive at least 25 hours supervision for this work.
+You will complete 100 hours placement work and receive 25 hours supervision for this work.
 You will also engage in 40 hours of personal therapy in the life of the course.

-Our qualified students now work in a wide range of services including; abuse services, drug and alcohol addiction services, primary care counselling, relationship services, loss and bereavement, services for young people, mental health services and careers services as well as in private practice.
-Qualification from the course is the first stage towards professional accreditation and will also enable students to progress to higher levels of study.
+Career and progression opportunities - Counsellors now work in a wide range of services including; abuse services, drug and alcohol addiction, primary care counselling, relationship services, loss and bereavement, services for young people, mental health services and careers services as well as in private practice.
+Qualification from the course will enable counsellors to work towards professional accreditation and to pursue higher education in counselling related fields.

-The course includes 3 residential weekends during the two years, at a local hotel which are at an additional cost of approximately £165 each.
+The course includes 4 residential weekends at a local hotel which are at an additional cost of approximately £125 each.

-Personal counselling costs are normally in the range of £30-£45 per session, although some counsellors' offer reduced fees to counsellors in training.
+Personal counselling costs are normally in the range of £30-£45 per session though some counsellor’s offer reduced fees to counsellors in training.

 Placement supervision is usually offered free of charge.
 However, students may need to add on supervision hours to the ones they are offered in placements to meet college or BACP requirements.
-Supervision costs for private supervision range from £25-£45 per hour.
+Supervision costs for private supervision range from £25-£45 per hour though most supervisors’ who supervise College students charge nearer the lower end of this scale of.